astroumd/lmtoy/docs/wishlist.md

   VLSR of the galaxy is not appropriate for the small patches in the M31 survey the LMT undertook.

+* The Commandline.
+A few subitems:

   * To encourage making apps, the keywords belonging to the app should be with the code with minimal repetition of the keyword names.
 Should we look at e.g. click , docopt, clize.
 The new view_spec_point.py script uses docopt to see how we like this.
     Thus this item has been tried out, and if deemed a good thing, conversion of other script can be done.

   * Here and there more sensible defaults are needed for keywords. [docopt would solve this too]

   * Using the -c flag and the other options are confusing.
 Would be nice if the other options can override the configuration file.
 Honestly, I believe the configuration is overrated and I would like to see it gone (would simplify this exploding parameter